How do I use the Pages Index Page?

 View Pages Index Page

-The Pages Index has one global function at the top of the page, which is to add new Pages .
+The Pages Index has two global functions, to add new pages and delete selected pages .

 Manage Individual Pages

-To edit a page or change the page name, click the name of the page .
+To edit a page, click the name of the page .

 View Blueprint Course